agoryuno/truth_tables/README.md

 False
 ```

-You can test values and operations, but values need to be set for that.
+You can test values and operations for equivalence, but values need to be set for that.
 An unitialized value in
 an equivalence test will raise an AssertionError.
 This is to enforce the difference between a logically valid
 false equivalence test result and a false result due to an unitialized value.